“Facts are stubborn things, but statistics are pliable.”Mark Twain

 The POISSON.DIST function takes three arguments.
 The first is the x-axis value, then the average of the data set and a Boolean value determining if the function is cumulative or not.

 Using the 2013 data, let’s investigate the problem of making sure we have enough workers filling orders.
 On the 2013 visual, we can add a new measure using the previous Poisson distribution, but changing it to be cumulative.

-Then we must hover over the visual until we find the point where the value of the ‘Poisson Daily Sales Cumulative’ measure is 0.95, showing that 95% of the days are below that number of orders.
+Then we must hover over the visual until we find the point where the value of the ‘Poisson Daily Sales Cumulative’ measure is 0.95.
+This shows that 95% of the days are below that number of orders.
 The value comes to 164 orders per day.

 According to the distribution then, if we had 164/20 = 9 (rounding up) employees in the warehouse, we should be fine filling orders at least 95% of the time.

 In this blog post, I’ve introduced and used several of DAX’s statistical functions to explore the data in the AdventureWorks Data Warehouse.
 DAX contains many more of these functions for many purposes.
 This post was just a taste of what is possible, and I encourage you to explore DAX’s statistical functions on your own.

 A DAX function is a set function used in an expression to perform actions based on specified inputs.
 There are many types of DAX functions.
 Learn more from Microsoft documentation of DAX here.

 Don’t miss out on the latest updates and tips about DAX and Power BI from our experts at Iteration Insights!
 To stay informed and enhance your skills, make sure to follow our content.
 Let Iteration Insights empower you with the knowledge to excel in your data-driven journey.

 Stay Up to Date with Our Latest Blogs